 Silver Fern Suites & Spa is located just minutes from Rotorua's city centre and is close to popular thermal attractions, cafes, restaurants and golf courses.
 Suites have a private spa pool or double spa bath for you to unwind and relax.Today you will make your way to Auckland through the heart of the Waikato and its rich dairy pastures.
 Follow the Waikato river through the small artsy settlement of Tirau and the township of Cambridge.
 Continue on a little further to arrive into Auckland City, your destination for the night.

-Become immersed in the The Lord of the Rings and Hobbit films when you visit the actual Hobbiton movie set.
-Located just outside of Matamata in the heart of the lush Waikato farming region, your tour will begin with a drive through a picturesque sheep farm.
-You'll then be taken through Hobbit Holes, the Green Dragon Inn, the Mill and the Party Tree while your guide shares behind-the-scenes tales and insight into the making of the films.
-Spend time wandering through Bagshot Row before being led inside a Hobbit Hole to view the detailed interiors, designed to provide an authentic glimpse into the dwelling of a Hobbit.
+In the heart of New Zealand, you can step into the lush pastures of the Shire with a guided tour of Hobbiton, as featured in The Lord of the Rings and The Hobbit Trilogies.
+Hobbiton is located just outside of Matamata in the heart of the lush Waikato farming region.
+Here you can visit such iconic Hobbit locations as Hobbit Holes, the Green Dragon Inn, the Mill and the Party Tree with a guide sharing behind-the-scenes tales and insight into the making of the films.
+Spend time wandering through Bagshot Row before being led inside a Hobbit Hole to view the detailed interior, designed to provide an authentic glimpse into the dwelling of a Hobbit.

 Your accommodation: Nesuto Stadium Hotel and Apartments